Feo-0134/myBlog/_posts/2019-11-4-How set params with a python script.md

+---
+title: How to set params with a python script
+published: true
+---

-# How set params with a python script
+# How to set params with a python script

 ```python
 import sys